Merrick Garland finally got his Senate vote. Now comes the hard part - Local News 8

 The decisions Garland, 68, makes will shape Biden’s presidency and could transform the legacy of former President Donald Trump and his allies, who might face scrutiny in the massive criminal investigation into the Capitol insurrection.

-Garland got a bipartisan nod of approval of 70-30, earning the support of 20 Republicans in a Senate where zero-sum partisanship is the new normal.
+Garland got a bipartisan nod of approval of 70-30 on Wednesday, earning the support of 20 Republicans in a Senate where zero-sum partisanship is the new normal.
 But that was the easy part for Garland, who’s been a federal appellate judge since 1997.

-Justice Department officials said Garland’s first briefing will be about the investigation into the January 6 Capitol attack, as well as ongoing security threats.
-FBI Director Christopher Wray, acting Deputy Attorney General John Carlin and other senior officials from the FBI and the US attorney’s office in Washington, DC, are expected to participate, the officials said.
+His first briefing was on the investigation into the January 6 Capitol attack, as well as ongoing security threats.
+FBI Director Christopher Wray, acting Deputy Attorney General John Carlin and other senior officials from the FBI and the US attorney’s office in Washington, DC, were expected to participate, DOJ officials told CNN.

 This Capitol riot investigation has already dredged up difficult questions for department leaders: Are sedition charges appropriate?
 How aggressively should prosecutors scrutinize former President Donald Trump’s role in inciting the deadly riot?
 And how will they walk a constitutional tightrope while examining communication between GOP lawmakers and right-wing extremists?

-Note: This story has been updated with Garland’s speech Thursday.